TanStack/query/docs/framework/react/reference/useQueries.md

 ```

 In the above example, `combinedQueries` will be an object with a `data` and a `pending` property.
 Note that all other properties of the Query results will be lost.

+### Memoization

+The `combine` function will only re-run if:

+- it the `combine` function itself changed referentially
+- any of the query results changed

+This means that an inlined `combine` function, as shown above, will run on every render.
+To avoid this, you can wrap the `combine` function in `useCallback`, or extract it so a stable function reference if it doesn't have any dependencies.